kpacifici/data-fusion-cos/README.md

    * *GridCovariates_CoS.csv* = Grid information containing coordinates for each grid size as well as average forest cover for each grid cell (covariate information).
 This file should be used with the **Change of Support** models.
    * *GridCovariates_No_CoS.csv* = Grid information containing coordinates for each grid size as well as average forest cover for each grid cell (covariate information).
 This file should be used with **No Change of Support** models.
    * *grid1.wbnb.Rdata* = Spatial neighborhood information for the finest grid.
-   * *gridsize_assignment.csv* = This file is for Change of Support models.
-Informs winBUGS which finer grid cells are contained within coarser grid cells.
    * *high.Rdata* = This file is for Change of Support models.
 Informs winBUGS how many finer grid cells are within coarser grid cells.
    * *low.Rdata* = This file is for Change of Support models.
 Informs winBUGS how many finer grid cells are within coarser grid cells.
    * *coords.Rdata* = This file is for the covariate model.
 Coordinates of eBird grid cells.